MattechLab/monalisa/docs/rst/mitosis_prepare_data.rst

 Mitosius: Prepare Your Data for Reconstruction
 ==============================================

-Preparing the Mitosius is the last fundamental step before the reconstruction.
+Creating the Mitosius is the last preparation step before the reconstruction.
 This section covers how to prepare the mitosius.

-You already need to run the coil sensitivity estimation or have an estimate of coil sensitivity and masked coil sensitivity.
+You have already run the coil sensitivity estimation or had an estimate of coil sensitivity and masked coil sensitivity (see the :doc:`Coil Sensitivity Map Estimation <coil_sensitivity_map>`).
 You need to have access to the raw data of the acquisition (of course :) ).

 This script is designed to process Siemens raw MRI data/ISMRMRD using various monalisa functions.
 The script performs several operations, including loading raw data, initializing parameters, computing trajectory points and volume elements, normalizing the data, and generating the output "mitosius".
 The mitosius contains raw data, the computed trajectory and the volume elements for each bin.

-Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory.
+Keep in mind that the trajectory must be supported by the toolbox; alternatively, you can define and implement a custom trajectory following our suggestion at the end of the section (see the section :ref:`Using a Custom Acquisition Trajectory <custom_acquisition>`).

 Prerequisites